 To determine how well the program has succeeded in achieving its goals, DPHS contracted with RMC Research Corporation in November 2002 to conduct a comprehensive evaluation to assess program implementation and outcomes.
 Data collection involved collecting a large amount of information from participating mothers over multiple points in time while they were in the program, using HVNH Home Visitors and Nurses as the primary data collectors.
 The evaluation also included surveys of participants and home visiting staff, and information collected about programs through site visits.

 RMC Research Corporation

 Wauchope, Barbara and Streitburger, Kim, "Comprehensive Evaluation of Home Visiting New Hampshire: Final Report."
 (2005).
-Sociology Scholarship.
+Sociology.
 90.